Rabin cryptosystem: Effectiveness

 Decrypting produces three false results in addition to the correct one, so that the correct result must be guessed.
 This is the major disadvantage of the Rabin cryptosystem and one of the factors which have prevented it from finding widespread practical use.

 If the plaintext is intended to represent a text message, guessing is not difficult; however, if the plaintext is intended to represent a numerical value, this issue becomes a problem that must be resolved by some kind of disambiguation scheme.
 It is possible to choose plaintexts with special structures, or to add padding, to eliminate this problem.
 A way of removing the ambiguity of inversion was suggested by Blum and Williams: the two primes used are restricted to primes congruent to 3 modulo 4 and the domain of the squaring is restricted to the set of quadratic residues.
 These restrictions make the squaring function into a trapdoor permutation, eliminating the ambiguity.

 Efficiency

 For encryption, a square modulo n must be calculated.
 This is more efficient than RSA, which requires the calculation of at least a cube.

 For decryption, the Chinese remainder theorem is applied, along with two modular exponentiations.
 Here the efficiency is comparable to RSA.

-Disambiguation introduces additional computational costs, and is what has prevented the Rabin cryptosystem from finding widespread practical use.